tivents/wordpress-plugin/src/readme.txt

 * EN: No visitor data is transmitted to TIVENTS.
 The products via API are only retrieved at the moment a page with one of the shortcodes is called up.

 == Changelog ==

+= 1.6.1 =
+ * fix problems with debug mode
+ * adjust style and scripts enqueuing

 = 1.6.0 =
  * add Gutenberg block for product single integration with child product presentation